ark-lang/ark/docs/REFERENCE.md

 		printf("swag is %d\n", ^swag);
 	}

 It looks like it should work, however function redirects do not work yet with C bindings.
+We're still working on the inclusion of alloy files.

 ### Structures